GLOBAL MARKETS-Stocks, oil rally on Greek plan; dollar falls

 The benchmark 10-year U.S. Treasury note was

 per barrel.
-Over the past four sessions oil is up about 21
+Over the past four session it is up about 21

 percent, the best four-day run for the commodity since January